SQL tracing

 FORMAT VARCHAR2 IN DEFAULT

-Here's sample output for the last SQL statement executed, which is acheived by specifying NULL for the sql_id and cursor_child_no
+Here's sample output for the last SQL statement executed, which is acheived by specifying NULL for the sql_id and cursor_child_no parameters.

 SQL> SELECT /*+ gather_plan_statistics */ 'x'